 If you have a car and your accommodation doesn’t have parking included you'll have to pay for it.
 Parking in towns runs at around 40c - €2 per hour.
 Generally, the busier the location, the more expensive parking is.

-If you want to do some sightseeing you can book tours like the Great Montenegro Tour or North Montenegro Tour.
-Or you can a rent a car for just a few days.
 It’s worth comparing the prices of car rentals and tours before you decide.
 Day tours start from around €50 per person and car rental starts from €25 per day, so you might find hiring a car is cheaper than booking tours, especially if there are at least 3 people in your group.

 2. You prefer tours.